Thoko14/proptagon/data/docs/archive/REFACTORING_PLAN.md

 - **Enhanced Developer Experience**: Easier testing and debugging
 - **Future Scalability**: Better foundation for new features

-By following this plan, the PropBase platform will be well-positioned for future development and maintenance.
+By following this plan, the Proptagon platform will be well-positioned for future development and maintenance.